aedenmurray/conductive/README.md

 _This is the same function that is used in the [`router`](/src/router.js) for `schema` validation._

+You can find the full API documentation [here](/docs/middleware.md#validaterequest).

 ```javascript
 import { validateRequest } from "conductive/middleware"